apache/kudu/releases/index.md

 ---
-title: Kudu Releases
+title: Releases
 layout: single_col
 active_nav: download
 single_col_extra_classes: releases
 ---

-## Kudu Releases
+## Apache Kudu (incubating) releases

+Kudu has not yet had a release since entering the Apache incubator.
+Kudu 0.6.0 is the latest release.

 Kudu is currently in a beta period.
 It is not yet considered to be production-ready.